XinwenD/search-palindromes/README.md

 ## Assumptions

 This app neglects all white spaces.
-Ths input string length after trimming all white spaces should at least be greater than or equal to 2.
+After trimming all white spaces, the length input string should at least be greater than or equal to 2.
 Validation of this is conducted at front end component `Search.jsx`.

 This app is also case sensitive, which means no case conversion.
 If we compare `"Q"` with `"q"`, it should be falsy.

 ## File structure

-This file tree contains the whole web app.

 ```
+// project file tree

 📦/                         // Project root folder
  ┣ 📂public
  ┣ 📂src
  ┣ 📂test